upfringe/random/README.md

 >9.
 Rofi as a Application Launcher
 >10.
 Libre Office Draw for editing pdf files
 >11.
 KDE Connect for sharing files between Android and PC
+>12.
+Kdenlive for video Editing
+>13.
+Gimp for Photo Editing
+>14.
+Authenticator for Two Factor Authentication
+>15.
+Okular for Pdf Viewer
+>16.
+Dolphin as File Manager
+>17.
+Lutris for Game Manager
+>18.
+OBS Studio for Recording and Streaming
+>19.
+Neovim and kate and visual studiocode for Editing and Coding Purpose
+>20. scrcpy for mirroring android screen to the desktop
+>21.
+XDM and uget for Downloading